 Country Mapping: Nigeria

-Nigeria is a priority country for the Religious Landscapes and Issues for Development Actors: Country Mapping Project.
-Nigeria’s complex religious landscape is intricately involved in wide-ranging issues for development and peace yet views on how and why are sharply polarized.
+Nigeria’s complex religious landscape is intricately involved in wide-ranging issues for development and peace, yet views on how and why are sharply polarized.
 With a population (some 186 million in 2016) roughly equally divided between Muslims and Christians, interreligious relationships have repercussions across sectors and regions.
-Different conflicts have contested religious dimensions as do wide-ranging peacebuilding efforts.
-Nigerians take pride in a history of religious tolerance, across the full spectrum of the Sustainable Development Goals (SDGs) involve religious actors.
+Different conflicts have contested religious dimensions, as do wide-ranging peacebuilding efforts.
+Nigerians take pride in a history of religious tolerance, and religious actors’ involvement can be found across the full spectrum of the Sustainable Development Goals (SDGs).
 This project, a collaboration between the World Faiths Development Dialogue and the Berkley Center, aims to explore how faith-inspired organizations and religious leaders engage in the many facets of Nigeria’s development, mapping their involvement and particular challenges and opportunities.